Harry Lawrence Freeman (1869-1954).

 In addition, Johnson was a singer, who performed the role of Frazier in George Gershwin’s opera Porgy and Bess — the most enduringly successful opera about black American life.

-The English National Opera performed Porgy for the first time this month, with a cast of young black English singers.
+The English National Opera performed Porgy for the first time in 2018, with a cast of young black English singers.

 Ulysses Kay (1917-1995), above, who wrote in a more “internationalist,” neo-classical style, also wrote operas.
 This is a score excerpt from his 1985 opera Frederick Douglass.